 business_details.product_category

 It is useful to note that you can create an account for a connected user by passing only a subset of the mandatory information required to activate the account.
-This will allow you to pass information about the connected user in a staged manner.
+This will allow you to pass information in a staged manner.
 Before initiating account activation, you will have to provide additional mandatory information.
 You can use the Update endpoint to provide additional information after the account is created.
 The mandatory information required as part of the account object is provided here.

 Xflow does not support nor recommend cross-origin domain requests from the browser.
 If you make such requests from the browser, Xflow will return the CORS header 'Access-Control-Allow-Origin' missing